3 Top Concerns About E-Waste in the Healthcare Industry

 • Chlorinated plastics (PVC), used in cables and wiring

-• Brominated flame retardants, used in computer housing and circuit boards
+• Brominated flame retardants, used in computer housing and circuit board

-Mayer Alloys Corporation is an R2 compliant provider in partnership with OmniSource Electronic Recycling, an R2 Certified Recycler.
+Mayer Alloys Corporation is an R2 compliant recycler.
 Mayer will provide you with peace of mind that you are disposing of your organization’s electronic waste safely and responsibly.
 All electronic waste is recycled in an R2 Certified facility.
 All hard drives are destroyed and Certificates of Destruction in compliance with Department of Defense (DoD) security standards are provided.
 For more information about electronic recycling check out our Ultimate Guide To Corporate Electronic Recycling.

 Scroll to Top